Martinique

 Major Trails And Attractions

-The ascent of Mont Pelée offers hiking through progressively changing vegetation zones from tropical forest to windswept summit shrubland with views across the Caribbean.
+The ascent of Montagne Pelée offers hiking through progressively changing vegetation zones from tropical forest to windswept summit shrubland with views across the Caribbean.
 The Route de la Trace road traverses the park interior through cathedral-like tropical forest with enormous trees and cascading streams.
-The ruins of Saint-Pierre, destroyed in 1902, provide a haunting testament to volcanic power.
-Waterfalls including Saut du Gendarme offer refreshing swimming in tropical forest settings.
+The ruins of Saint-Pierre, destroyed in 1902, provide a haunting testament to volcanic power and are now a UNESCO World Heritage component.
+[1] Waterfalls including Saut du Gendarme offer refreshing swimming in tropical forest settings.
 The Canal de Beauregard provides a level walking route through mountainside forest.

 Visitor Facilities And Travel